 - Through a process of interaction among holons, an upper system develops, but that system is flexible and sensitive to the agency of member holons.

 - Individual holons react to the emerging system by either cooperating with or resisting it.
 Self-transformation occurs as a result of this interaction.
-Thus, this is a relatus function, but it is voluntary and the agency of the holon is not compromised.
+This is a relatus function, but it is voluntary, and the agency of the holon is not compromised.

 - The whole system sends information inward into the holons, affecting them but not robbing them of agency.
 In cases of yuragi (dissonance), agency is practiced by the holon.

 - The holon continues to maintain the internal order it set up for itself at the level of individuus.
 At the level of relatus, it cooperates with the upper system, but also exerts influence on it.
 It assumes that other holons exist within itself on the level of relatus.
 It is simultaneously autonomous and integrated with the external world and technically there is no self-other distinction.

 The exact wording Hamaguchi used in number six is interesting, so I include it here: “Within this feedback loop of information, the holon exists as a determinant of its large order, while cooperating with it.
 It also assumes that others exist within itself, while maintaining its own order by the order it formed at the beginning.
 Strictly speaking, therefore, there is no longer self-other distinctions here, as the ‘holon’ is now an ‘individual’ and a ’whole’ simultaneously.”